 - After it cools, your clay pot should be ready to use!

-These can be found at many kitchen speciality stores online and in person at speciality kitchen stores.
+These can be found at many kitchen specialty stores online and in person at specialty kitchen stores.

 Stoneware, is it the preferred choice?

 Stoneware, unlike earthenware, is usually white or light grey to tan or dark grey and light brown to darker almost chocolate brown colour that has been fired at very high temperatures of 2100 to 2300 F or 1205 to 1260 C, usually with glaze and is no longer porous and is lighter in weight than earthenware.
 Due to the high-temperature stoneware is fired at, makes it durable, resists chipping, holds heat making it desirable for using from microwave or oven to table and has an even distribution of heat.
 The glaze makes the pot or pan behave like it is a non-stick, also making for easy clean-up.

 In this day and age stoneware is oven safe, microwave safe, freezer safe and dishwasher safe.
 If using from freezer to oven it needs to go into a cold oven.
 Stoneware is not designed for direct heat so no burner or grill.